Cardinals hit 3 home runs, power past Giants 9-4

+SAN FRANCISCO (AP) — On a night when he came within a double of hitting for the cycle, Dexter Fowler was more impressed with two defensive plays he made in center field than anything he did at the plate.

+It’s easy to see why considering what the rest of the Cardinals lineup did.

-SAN FRANCISCO (AP) — José Martinez, Paul Goldschmidt and Dexter Fowler homered, Tommy Edman tripled in the go-ahead run in the fourth inning and the St. Louis Cardinals beat the San Francisco Giants 9-4 on Friday night.
+Fowler, José Martinez and Paul Goldschmidt homered, Tommy Edman tripled in the go-ahead run in the fourth inning and St. Louis beat the San Francisco Giants 9-4 on Friday night.

+“I told the umpire, ‘Hey man, I still got it,'” Fowler said after driving in two runs and scoring three times.
+“Any time you can make plays to help the guy on the mound, it’s definitely a plus.”

+The 33-year-old Fowler has spent most of his time in right field this season, but is likely to see more time in center now that Martinez is a mainstay in the lineup.
+Fowler’s two running catches in the deepest parts of Oracle Park, including one to take away a hit from Mike Yastrzemski in the fourth, certainly helped as did homering for the second straight day.

 Kolton Wong had three hits and two RBIs to help the Cardinals win their third straight and keep pace with Milwaukee in the crowded NL Central.
 Matt Wieters added two hits and an RBI in a rare start in place of catcher Yadier Molina.